prismlab/retro-concurrency/PLDI_response/response.md

 the beginning of the cycle, which is the same as what stock OCaml does.
 Hence, the integration of fibers with concurrent mark-and-sweep GC does not contribute to the observed differences.
-The observed differences are due to the difference in the allocator designs between stock and multicore; multicore allocator has less fragmentation and this leads to differences in the pacing of the incremental GC.
+The observed differences are due to the difference in the allocator designs between stock and multicore; Multicore OCaml's size-segmented free-list allocator has less fragmentation that the stock OCaml's next fit allocator and this leads to differences in the pacing of the incremental GC.

 We shall add comparison to domains (units of parallelism in Multicore OCaml) in the microbenchmarks.